Papua New Guinea

 Individual - Significant developments

-Last reviewed - 09 April 2025
+Last reviewed - 16 June 2025

-New Income Tax Act
+Income Tax Act 2025

-In March 2024 the Income Tax Act 2025 was passed.
-It is planned to take effect on 1 January 2026.
+The Income Tax Act 2025 took effect on 1 January 2026.

-Although the intent was broadly a simplification of the current act and an update in language used, the new act will represent a significant change in policy and will impact on all taxpayers operating in the country.
+Although the intent was broadly a simplification of the current act and an update in language used, the new act will represent a significant change in policy and will impact all taxpayers operating in the country.

 The most significant changes for individual taxation include: